 Here are some natural sources of nitrogen to add to your compost pile:

 - Grass Clippings

 - Yard Waste (especially green leaves and green material)

 - Earthworm Castings (from a home worm farm)

 - Manure from Herbivore Animals (rabbits, goats, et cetera)

 Nitrogen is a common element in the Universe.
 It’s actually the most common element in the air that makes up Earth’s atmosphere.
-So why pay for a high-nitrogen fertilizer!?
-Unfortunately for our plants, it’s not super common in the Earth’s crust (AKA our garden soil).
+But unfortunately for our plants, it’s not super common in the Earth’s crust (AKA our garden soil).

 Nitrogen particles move through our environment in a cyclical manner.
-It’s converted into different forms as it moves through different structures in eco-systems.
-Bacteria can help bring atmospheric nitrogen down into soil (especially on legume plants like clover, peas, or alfalfa).
-Nitrogen particles in soil can also be transported through soil by groundwater.
+It’s converted into different forms as it moves through different structures in ecosystems.
+Bacteria can help bring atmospheric nitrogen down into the soil (especially on legume plants like clover, peas, or alfalfa).
+Nitrogen particles in the soil can also be transported through the soil by groundwater.